DanielBremont/danielbremont.github.io/_posts/papers/2020-04-10-online-persuasion-facebook-mixi.md

 ---
 layout: post
-title: Online Persuasion in Facebook and Mixi - A Cross-Cultural Comparison
+title: Captology - Online Persuasion in Facebook and Mixi - A Cross-Cultural Comparison
 categories: [papers]
 ---